Best Internet Providers and Cheapest Plans in Toronto (Updated Monthly)

 X

-📅 Prices and plan names verified from provider websites as of May 1, 2026.
+📅 Prices and plan names verified from provider websites as of June 6, 2026.
 Updated monthly.
 Always confirm at checkout — promotions change frequently.

-Best Internet Plans in Toronto — May 2026
+Best Internet Plans in Toronto — June 2026

 Toronto has more internet competition than almost any city in Canada — over 49 providers, 380+ plans, and a mix of fibre, cable, and DSL options across every neighbourhood.
 That's good for consumers, but it also means the research can feel overwhelming.
 This guide gives you the actual plans worth considering right now, what they cost, and who they're right for.
 We verify prices monthly.